Should you stay or should you go?

 Whether or not to transfer out of a final salary pension scheme is one of the biggest financial decisions of your life.

-The four questions below are a good way to start thinking about this critical decision before, if necessary, contacting a financial adviser who should have a specialised qualification which allows them to offer advice in this area:
+These four questions are a good way to start thinking about this critical decision, before if necessary, contacting a financial adviser who should have a specialised qualification to allow them to offer advice in this area:

 1. Are you still an active member of the scheme? (i.e. are you, and your company, still contributing to the scheme?)